 - Pause the program.

-- Change the Contact Source to the new segment.
+- Change the Contact Source to the new segment and save the program.

 - Restart the program.

 If your program has other lists & segments used in steps or for early exits, switch all of them to Act-On Contacts segments as follows:

 - Remove them from the program.

 - Select the new source segments.